MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/f5-big-ip-forms-advanced.md

 3. Microsoft Entra preauthenticates user and applies enforced Conditional Access policies.
 4. User is redirected to BIG-IP (SAML SP) and SSO occurs using issued SAML token.
 5. BIG-IP prompts the user for an application password and stores it in the cache.
-6. BIG-IP sends a request to the application and receives a sign on form.
+6. BIG-IP sends a request to the application and receives a sign-on form.
 7. The APM scripting fills in the username and password, then submits the form.
 8. The web server serves application payload and sends it to the client.